tim-ay-1mb/solidify/README.md

 3. **Answer the questions** to the best of your ability.
 4. **Review your results** and identify areas for improvement.

+**Disclaimer**

+Disclaimer: I'm using the Gemini 1.5 Flash model (with its free usage limitations) to create these questions based on official documentation.
+Therefore, the accuracy and validity of both questions and answers may vary and aren't fully verified.
+Please use your own judgment when considering the information provided.
+If you encounter any problematic questions, feel free to report them to [tim.ay.1mb@gmail.com](tim.ay.1mb@gmail.com)

 **Author**

 Tim Au Yeung